 I hope you’ll think of how you may be pleasantly surprised or how you can grow in a situation you might not have originally thought of.
 The journey will always lead you outside your comfort zone and only once you’ve said yes to it can you grow.

-Haley Olds is a 23 years old from Myrtle Beach, South Carolina who works as an English teacher in Toyota, Japan.
-She graduated from the College of Charleston with a B.A. in English and Poetry and spent a year writing obituaries for her local paper (yes, really!) before moving abroad to teach.
+Haley Olds is a 23-year old from Myrtle Beach, South Carolina who works as an English teacher in Toyota, Japan.
+She graduated from the College of Charleston with a B.A. in English and Poetry and spent a year writing obituaries for her local paper (yes, really!) before getting certified with International TEFL Academy & moving abroad to teach English in Japan.